judeavery/CS4372Assignment4/README.md

 - **Book:** *Romeo and Juliet* by William Shakespeare
 - **Data Source:** Project Gutenberg (direct text URL)

-The entire workflow—including dataset loading, preprocessing, translation, and evaluation—was implemented in a single Google Colab notebook.
+The entire workflow including dataset loading, preprocessing, translation, and evaluation was implemented in a single Google Colab notebook.

 ---